 Service: The total credited service certified to a member's record.

-Survivor's Annuity: A monthly benefit payable to a qualified spouse upon the death of the member.
+Survivor's Annuity: A monthly annuity benefit payable to an eligible spouse upon the death of the member.

 Tax-Sheltered/Tax-Deferred: Contributions made by a member that are not taxed until a benefit is paid.